This article was updated on September 2, 2021.

 “During the COVID-19 pandemic, it has become clear that in addition to the main symptoms of fever and cough listed by Public Health England and other health agencies, people with the virus can also develop symptoms on their skin,” the study reported.

-While it is not listed as an official symptom on the Centers for Disease Control and Prevention (CDC) website, reports from China and Europe have said that the skin can be affected in up to 20 percent of coronavirus cases.
+While it is not listed as an official symptom on the Centers for Disease Control and Prevention website, reports from China and Europe have said that the skin can be affected in up to 20% of coronavirus cases.
 Eatthis.com also reported that a survey revealed 75% of respondents experienced cracked or dry lips as a symptom of COVID-19.

-This makes sense, as viruses, such as coronavirus, often dehydrate the body which can lead to dry lips.
+This makes sense since viruses, such as coronavirus, often dehydrate the body which can lead to dry lips.

 “This virus triggers a lot of immune reactions so it is no surprise that the skin is involved,” the study continued.
 “Lips may feel sore and can become dry and scaly as they recover.
 Soreness inside the mouth can also occur.”